Draft Gwydir Surface Water Resource Plan - closed

 - Appendix B: Gwydir long term watering plan (below)

-The NSW Office of Environment and Heritage is also exhibiting the draft Gwydir Long Term Water Plan (LTWP) for stakeholder feedback.
+The NSW Office of Environment and Heritage has also recently exhibited the draft Gwydir Long Term Water Plan (LTWP) for stakeholder feedback.
 The Gwydir LTWP is part of the Gwydir Water Resource Plan package and has been developed to inform and guide water management and environmental water delivery.
-You can view the draft Gwydir Long Term Water Plan and provide feedback.
+While submissions are now closed you can view the draft Gwydir Long Term Water Plan.